Robert Swenson: Personal life

-Swenson was born in San Antonio, Texas, the son and only child of Patricia Maxine (née Wells) (1920-2006) and Robert Alexander Swenson Sr (1920-1997).
+Swenson was born in San Antonio, Texas as the son and only child of Patricia Maxine (née Wells) (1920-2006) and Robert Alexander Swenson Sr (1920-1997).
 His nickname, "Jeep", was derived from his dad (a World War II soldier known as "Tank"), whose logic was that every tank needed a Jeep.
-He was married to Erin Hillsman; the couple had a daughter named Kayleigh, who is a model and music composer and goes by the name Viking Barbie.

 Death

-On August 18, 1997, Swenson died of a heart attack at the UCLA Medical Center at the age of 40.
+On August 18, 1997, Swenson died of heart failure at the UCLA Medical Center at the age of 40.
 Hulk Hogan, Davey Boy Smith, and James Caan gave eulogies at his funeral.
-He was an avid user of steroids and started to use them in his early 20s.
+His death was likely contributed to by his usage of steroids which he started to use in his early 20s during his pro wrestling career.
 Because of this, he reportedly could not shower properly, put on a shirt, or easily walk upstairs.
 His death also shocked George Clooney, Arnold Schwarzenegger, and Uma Thurman, his co-stars in the Batman & Robin film.
 After the funeral, Swenson was cremated, and his ashes were scattered in an undisclosed location.